 The inventory turnover ratio formula is the Cost of Goods sold divided by the Average inventory.

 - Average inventory is the average of start inventory and end inventory in a year.
 Average inventory can be calculated by adding start and end inventory and dividing by 2.

 - Average inventory = (Start inventory + End inventory) / 2

-- Cost of goods sold is the production cost of goods which includes Raw material cost, Labor cost and company overheads.
-It means it will be equal to sale of goods.
+- The cost of goods sold is the production cost of goods which includes Raw material cost, Labor cost and company overheads.
+It means it will be equal to the sale of goods.

 Monthly Inventory Turnover Ratio :

 If we need to calculate Inventory Turnover Ratio in a month, then we calculate as below:

 Inventory Turnover Ratio = (Cost of goods sold in a month X 12) / Average inventory in a month